Trance (2020 film)

-Trance is a 2020 Indian Malayalam language neo-noir psychological thriller film directed and produced by Anwar Rasheed and written by Vincent Vadakkan.
-It features an ensemble cast including Fahadh Faasil, Dileesh Pothan, Gautham Vasudev Menon, Nazriya Nazim, Chemban Vinod, Vinayakan, Sreenath Bhasi, Arjun Ashokan, Soubin Shahir and Jinu Joseph.
+Trance is a 2020 Indian Malayalam-language neo-noir psychological thriller film directed and produced by Anwar Rasheed and written by Vincent Vadakkan.
+It features an ensemble cast including Fahadh Faasil, Gautham Vasudev Menon, Dileesh Pothan, Nazriya Nazim, Chemban Vinod Jose, Soubin Shahir, Sreenath Bhasi, Vinayakan and Arjun Ashokan.
 The film was produced by Rasheed himself under the banner of Anwar Rasheed Entertainments.
-The film's plot follows the events in the life of Viju Prasad, played by Faasil, a Kanyakumari-based atheist motivational speaker, who is hired by a fraud agency to work as a Christian pastor.
+The film's plot follows the events in the life of Viju Prasad, played by Fahadh, a Kanyakumari-based atheist motivational speaker, who is hired by a fraud agency to work as a Christian pastor.
 The film deals with themes of substance dependence, religion, and the commercialisation of spirituality.

 Trance marked Rasheed's directorial return after a hiatus of nearly eight years since he directed Ustad Hotel (2012).
 Made on a budget of ₹35 crores, principal photography began in July 2017, and was completed on 1 September 2019.
 The film was mainly shot across coastal Kanyakumari, and across Mumbai, India, and Dubai.
 It was the first Malayalam film to use Bolt High-Speed Cinebot cameras and shot with sync sound.
-Newcomer Jackson Vijayan, composed the film's soundtrack album, with the title song being composed by Vinayakan TK; the background score was composed by Vijayan along with Sushin Shyam.
+Newcomer Jackson Vijayan, composed the film's soundtrack album, with the title song being composed by Vinayakan; the background score was composed by Vijayan along with Sushin Shyam.
 The film's cinematography was handled by Amal Neerad, with editing done by Praveen Prabhakar.

 The film's release was postponed multiple times, with the initial release scheduled for March 2019, owing to production delays, as well as censorship issues.
 A week before the film's release, it was leaked on the piracy website.
 Trance was released in Kerala on 20 February 2020, and across India on 28 February.
-The film received well critical acclaim, with praise on the film's story, screenplay, cinematography, music direction, background musics, sound effects, concept and performance of the ensemble cast.
-Even though receiving excellent reviews, unfortunately, due to Covid-19 pandemic lockdown, the film suffers financial loss and became a box office flop.